 Installment Loans – this type of loan is for fair to good credit customers and similar to personal loans with higher interest rates, usually requiring a credit score of about 600 to 700 for approval.

-Payday Loans – this loan is for people with fair to bad credit, or none at all, where they might have a credit score below 600.
+Payday Loans – this loan is for people with fair to bad credit, where they might have a credit score below 600.
 These have the highest interest rates and APR of all options and not rely on a credit score.

-As you can see, the type of loan that might be for you is really based on how suited to it, according to the lenders anyway.
+The type of loan that might be for you is really based on how suited to it according to how a lender sees your application.

 - Installment Loans vs Payday Loans – Which is Better?